cognitivefashion/slate/source/index.html.md

 **id** | string | A unique identifier for the product for which there is a product page and a set of product images associated with it. url | string | The corresponding url of the product page. date | string | The date when the item was entered into the catalog, in `YYYY-MM-DD` format. out_of_stock | string | Can either be `yes` or `no`.
 This is the field that need to be changed to `yes` when a product goes out of stock.
 By default all search queries will not return out-of-stock products.
+Note that typically out of stock is at the SKU level.
+Ideally make this `yes`  only when all SKUs for this product are out of stock.
 | | | *You will typically use this when the product will be replenished.
 If you think the product will be discontinued and not available again you can delete that product entirely.*
 **name** | string | The name of the product.
 This is generally a free text brief description of the product. category | string | The product category.